 1. The basics

-There are numerous reasons why many users would want to operate software in a docking container.
+There are numerous reasons why many users would want to operate software in a docker container.
 Also monitoring software such as Checkmk from version 1.5.0p5 can officially be used in a docker environment.
-One application case may be to monitor a dynamically created container group and to make Checkmk a part of this group.
+One application case may be to monitor a dynamically-created container group and to make Checkmk a part of this group.
 Should the container group no longer be needed the instance of Checkmk can also be removed.

 In order to make the setting-up as easy as possible for you, we supply each Checkmk-Edition inclusive of its own specific image.
 In addition to Checkmk as the Linux operating system, Debian 9 (Stretch) is also included.
 These you receive as follows:

 |Checkmk download page|

 We will guide you in this article through the installation of Checkmk in Docker, and show a few tricks that will make life with Checkmk in Docker easier.

-Further detailed information to running Checkmk in a Docker container can be found in the article Checkmk as a Docker container.
+Further detailed information to running Checkmk in a Docker container can be found in the article Checkmk server in a Docker container.